Working with Records

 • JSON: JSON is a special JavaScript format commonly used by programmers and developers.
 This can be a convenient way to back up the records in your database.

-Exporting from Builder
+Exporting from the Builder

 You can export your table records at any time from the Builder.
 While viewing table records, select "Export" from the top menu, then select the format type.